frc6506/docs/detailedSetup/genericVSCodeSetup.md

 # JDK and Visual Studio Code Setup

-This tutorial will walk you through the installation of the Java Development, Kit (JDK) and Visual STudio Code (VSCode) on your machine.
+This tutorial will walk you through the installation of the Java Development, Kit (JDK) and Visual Studio Code (VSCode) on your machine.

 > The generic version of VSCode is only used for learning basic Java.
 It is recommended that you use FRC VSCode for FRC development.